Const!

 This section is my personal wall of shame when it

-.
+comes to const.
 Hopefully with additional context

 to explain what I should do instead.